jangroothuijse/openbox-tiling-config/README.md

 An openbox configuration file, with customization to support keyboard based window tiling.
 Openbox is a lightweight window manager.
 Openbox is also used a window manager by LXDE, a light weight desktop environment.

+This configuration is made specifically for Lubuntu; to incorporate just the tiling, please select the keybindings after <!-- Keybindings for window tiling -->

 ### Moving 1 Window:
 Super key + Keypad (1 - 9) move windows to the expected screen edge Super key + Keypad 5 maximizes the window